MortalWombat-repo/Document_QA_with_FAISS/README.md

 ```
 docker run -it -p 8000:8000 -p 8001:8001 -p 8002:8002 my-app
 ```
-   Do NOT ommit the -p flag, and do not change the ports unless you also change them in the .py files that uvicorn serves.
+   Do NOT omit the -p flag, and do not change the ports unless you also change them in the .py files that uvicorn serves.

 ### REST API
 The REST API is implemented with FastAPI and a production ready server uvicorn.